LinkedIn Events: Launch it in 4 Steps

 - 🎯 What to do after the event?
 How to measure, convert and repeat.

-(If you wanted to know how to grow your sales on LinkedIn, this is more like it!) 😁
+(If you wanted to know how to grow your sales on LinkedIn, check out this article instead) 😁

-It is important to know that containment has clearly changed the game, and for good.
-There is no turning back, we have tasted the joys of online training, podcast and Webinar: 2021 has broken the codes of meetings, the virtual become practical, ecological, economical and fashionable. 👠
+It is important to know that the lockdown/s has clearly changed the game, and for good.
+There is no turning back.
+We have tasted the joys of online trainings, podcasts and webinars: 2022 has broken the codes of meetings, the virtual become practical, ecological, economical and fashionable. 👠

 - People hardly read anymore,

 - People want to watch videos.

 So, there is no better way than to promote a Btob event than on the best lead generation platform in the world. 😱

 Digital events are organized in much the same way as a physical event, with a before, during and after, each of which requires organization.
 On LinkedIn, you can create your event in a few clicks and promote it on the network. 💡

 If it’s a digital event, you can use LinkedIn Live, but you don’t have to!
 We’ll talk about that a little bit below 😜.
 In short, you can create an event on LinkedIn, but it doesn’t have to be done on the network.
 In fact, you have two options:

 - A live event in a webinar or podcast version.
 (The possibility to attract more people if you promote well.)